-- Completed a refurbishment of the College entrance; - Made investments in lecture spaces and equipment; - Implemented a new software system to streamline administration and bookings for the whole site; - Updated processes, procedures and systems to take into account changes due to GDPR; - Discharged conditions in relation to the planning permission for the proposed New Monastery; - Published a number of books written by brethren; - Promoted a car boot sale, opening up the site to local people; - Undertook an Auction of items gifted by the Community and supporters; - Continued to publish a Quarterly Review magazine with a subscription of around 1,000; - Produced a brochure promoting greater use of the site by external bodies; - Attracted large numbers to the annual 'Family Fun Day' open day for local people; - Increased bookings for 'commercial' use of spaces during College vacations, generating income to support the Community's works; - Extended the Hospitality of the Community through Wedding, Birthday and Christening celebrations; - Continued to raise awareness of the Community and our works through social media, a monthly e-newsletter and printed leaflets; - Recruited a professional librarian who is establishing a statement of significance for the Community's collection to enable it to become a theological resource for spiritual nourishment; - Restructured the Facilities and Grounds Teams to ensure best use of resources; - Increased opportunities for local volunteering; - Completed the placement of our first apprentice who successfully achieved an admin qualification and has since moved into a permanent role within the administration team; - Continued to support from restricted funds work in Zimbabwe with young people and Anglican sisterhoods in Lesotho and Botswana.
+- Inaugurated a workshop training priests in the sacrement of reconciliation and safeguarding; - Considered plans for the future for the whole site including the works of the Mirfield Centre; - Invested in improvements to the fire detection and alarm system; - Purchased a property to accommodate the New College Principal; - Continued to streamline administration and booking processes for the whole site; - Published a number of books written by brethren and others connected with the Community; - Continued to publish a Quarterly Review magazine with a subscription of around 1,000; - Attracted large numbers to the annual 'Family Fun Day' open day for local people; - Promoted bookings for 'commercial' use of spaces during College vacations, generating income to support the Community's works; - Extended the hospitality of the Community through Wedding, Birthday and Christening and; Anniversary celebrations; - Continued to raise awareness of the Community and our works through social media, a monthly e-newsletter and printed leaflets; - Supported our Librarian undertake cataloguing and develop strategies for conservation and access; - Restructured staff, operations and financial management; - Reviewed and implemented best safeguarding practices; - Increased the number of volunteers supporting work particularly in the grounds and libraries; - Continued to support from restricted funds work in Zimbabwe with young people and Anglican sisterhoods in Lesotho and Botswana. - Provided a trustee and executive officer/fundraiser for Tariro UK, supporting educational work among orphans in Zimbabwe.